iontodirel/matchbox_aprs/README.md

 # Matchbox APRS

-Miniaturized AFSK modem based on the Nino TNC design.
+Miniaturized AFSK modem based on the Nino TNC design and firmware.
 NinoTNC firmware and circuit Copyright Nino Carrillo (https://ninotnc.com).

 The modem offers all the same capabilities as the Nino TNC, in a matchbox 50x35mm form factor.